 After discovering this aspect of her love imprint, she was able speak her mind to others without worrying about offending them.
 She also began to feel recognized for who she really was, not for the false front she was presenting.
 She now feels excited about dating and is blossoming in her career.

-If you want to learn more about Your Love Imprint™ and how it is affecting your relationships, you can visit us at www.CreatingLoveOnPurpose.com.
+If you want to learn more about your Love Imprint™ and how it is affecting your relationships, visit us at www.CreatingLoveOnPurpose.com.